Help...My Baby Has Their Days and Nights Mixed Up

 How can I get my baby to sleep!?!

-You can only be deprived of sleep before you start to feel overwhelmed and fatigued.
+You can only be deprived of sleep for so long before you start to feel overwhelmed and fatigued.
 New mothers do not need to struggle through sleepless nights on their own.
-There isn't an app for sleep, but there are postpartum doulas for that and they will help you get some extra sleep.
+There isn't an app for sleep, but there are postpartum doulas or routines for that and they will help you get some extra sleep.
 Even just one night a week will make a huge difference.

 Tip #1: Try a routine